FAQ - Frequently Asked Questions

 Yes.
 Any device that you can plug into your computer and use to move the mouse cursor around the screen and click can be used to control Grapevine.
 Most of these devices will work as soon as you plug them in.
 Others may have a 'Mouse Emulation' feature that needs to be enabled.

 Examples of the kinds of pointing device that work with Grapevine can be seen on our Equipment Options page (under "Pointing Devices").
 Some additional information regarding using physical inputs with Grapevine can be found on our "How Can I Use It?" page.

-If you can use a mouse or pointing device, but struggle with things like double-click, right-click or click-and-drag, Grapevine's 'Manual Mouse' feature may be of benefit to you.
+If you can use a mouse or pointing device, but struggle with things like double-click, right-click or click-and-drag, Grapevine's 'Easy Clicks' feature may be of benefit to you.
 Demo video.

 Accessing Grapevine using Buttons or Switches (Scanning)

 Scanning is a method of computer access that allows a wide range of tasks to be performed using very limited inputs (e.g. one or two buttons).
 Scanning demo video.